 - Sauna: Humidity < 95 %

 In the end, all of this was done surprisingly quickly.
-It took some 3 hours from start to finish to set up my home IoT measurement system.
-Total cost of the project is 199 € for the gateway, 270 € for the tags and 26 € for the accessories.
+Altogether, It took some 3 hours from start to finish to set up my home IoT measurement system.
+In conclusion, the total cost of the project is 199 € for the gateway, 270 € for the tags and 26 € for the accessories.

 Now go and Measure Your World!